• Skip to primary navigation

 Notes

-Silverbeet: If you don’t have silverbeet (chard) or rainbow chard, then use kale, spinach or collard greens instead.
+• Silverbeet – I have made this dish with rainbow chard as well as silverbeet, and both work really well.
+If you don’t have silverbeet or rainbow chard, then use kale, spinach or collard greens.

 Nutrition